kolitiri/blogging-time/_posts/2024-10-24-functional-vs-unit-tests.md

 ## Functional VS Unit tests
 The biggest drawback I've noticed when writing functional tests is that the deeper they get the harder it is to identify the issue when your test is breaking.

-Looking at the same example above, if we were to change the CURRENCY_EXCHANGE for GBP from `0.8` to `0.9`, we would get a nasty error like this:
+Looking at the same example above, if we were to change the CURRENCY_EXCHANGE for GBP from `0.8` to `0.9` and run our functional test again, we would get a nasty error like this:

 ```bash
 >       assert actual_transactions == expected_transactions